speedment/speedment-doc/pages/hazelcast.md

     }
 }
 ```
-As can be seen, the generated configuration class adds all the portable serialization factories and all class definitions that has been automatically generated
+Thus, the generated configuration class adds all the portable serialization factories and all class definitions that has been automatically generated.
+This class is automatically added as a component by the application builder.

 ## Ingesting Data
 Ingesting data from a database into the Hazelcast server nodes is greatly simplified with the methods added via the Hazelcast bundles.
 The process involves creating a Speedment instance that is connected to the database and one Hazelcast client instance connected to the Hazelcast server cluster.